Joomla gallery extension by joomlashine.com

 The goal for passing the MBE is essentially one-dimensional: to complete each of the 100 question sessions of the exam within 180 minutes - an average of 1:48 seconds per question - and to select the so-called "best answer" on about 70% of them.
 In recent years, with the advent of scaled scoring, the "mean average" for those who pass this section has been at about 132 correct answers out of the 200 questions given between the two sections.

 Because each of the Performance Tests respectively contributes almost 13% of the points you need to pass the bar, it is to your advantage to learn how to prepare for and pass this section of the exam in order to maximize the 26% point potential - 520 out of a total 2,000 available - that this section of the bar now totally represents.
-Because the MBE section represents 34% of your total score - 680 out of a total 2,000 available points - is it also to your advantage to maximize your ability to pass this section.
+Because the MBE section represents about 34% of your total score - 680 out of a total 2,000 available points - is it also to your advantage to maximize your ability to pass this section.

 II.
 THE PERFORMANCE TEST AND MBE PREPARATION PROCESS